WishingWell13/wishingwell13.github.io/README.md

 ## Andy Smithwick – Personal Portfolio Website

+This is the source code for Andy Smithwick's professional portfolio website.
+It features a clean, modern, and fully responsive single-page layout showcasing:

+- **Home (Hero Section):** Name, tagline, headshot, and quick links to GitHub and LinkedIn.
+- **About Me:** Short biography and professional background.
+- **Featured Projects:** Responsive grid of project cards with descriptions, tech stack, and GitHub links.
+- **Open Source & Community Contributions:** Featured grid highlighting top contributions plus an interactive carousel for additional projects.
+- **Research & Publications:** Academic citation and link to published work.
+- **Contact:** Prominent, clickable links for email, GitHub, and LinkedIn.

 This is the source code for Andy Smithwick’s professional portfolio website.
 It features a clean, modern, and fully responsive single-page layout showcasing:

 - **Home (Hero Section):** Name, tagline, headshot, and quick links to GitHub and LinkedIn.